 Here are 5 questions that I have advised small business owners and inventors to ask as they begin their journey to successful entrepreneurship:

-- How does this idea fit into my vision?
+- Does this idea fit into my vision?

-- Does this opportunity accelerate the current timeline to self-sustainability?
+- Will this opportunity accelerate the current timeline to self-sustainability?

-- How does this idea increase the revenue and profitability of my current business?
+- Can this idea increase the revenue and profitability of my current business?

 - How does this opportunity change my current operation?

-- How much additional overhead does this opportunity add to my current operation?
+- What additional overhead does this opportunity add to my current operation?

 This is the first question you must ask yourself in evaluating a new idea .
-If the idea doesn’t fit into your current business vision – PUT IT IN A FILE FOR LATER!!!
+If the idea doesn’t fit into your current business vision then PUT IT IN A FILE FOR LATER!!!

-If it doesn’t help, then it hinders your current path by distracting you from what you must focus on for success.
-If it make sense then ask the next question, if not then leave it as a hobby for your retirement!
+It hinders your current path if it distracts you from what you must focus on for success.
+But, if it make sense then ask the next question, if not then leave it as a hobby for your retirement!

-Does this opportunity accelerate the current timeline to self-sustainability?
+Will this shiny object accelerate the current timeline to self-sustainability?

 If it doesn’t help you get where you’re trying to go faster, then what is the point?
 Time is money.
 So, if you get delayed from you main goal there had better be a good reason.